diskoverdata/diskover-docs/source_files/user_basic_file_action.md

 ![Image: AJA Diskover Media Edition Label](images/button_edition_media.png)

-You can do an advanced search of media and playback right from Diskover.
+You can do an advanced search/view of a media file and playback right from Diskover.

->🔆 &nbsp;Make sure you are logged in your Telestream account before trying to use this plugin.
+>🔆 &nbsp;You need to have a Telestream GLIM account for this feature and be logged in before launching this File Action.

-The easiest way is to click the gear icon by the file you want to preview with GLIM > select **open with Glim**
+The easiest way to launch is to click the gear icon by the file you want to preview with GLIM > select **open with Glim**

 ![Image: Telestream GLIM Preview File Selection](images/image_file_action_glim_gear_icon_selection.png)